-UPDATE/WARNING: Due to an increase in reported artificial streaming from Spotify, we are now taking a zero tolerance approach: any content reported as such will be taken down immediately without notice and placed on a blacklist!
+UPDATE/WARNING: Due to an increase in reported artificial streaming from multiple outlets, we are now taking a zero tolerance approach: any content reported as such will be taken down immediately without notice and placed on a blacklist!

 What is Artificial Streaming?

 Artificial streaming is any activity that takes place on the Spotify end-user platform (and on other streaming services such as Apple Music), undertaken with the express purpose of artifically boosting streaming numbers for a particular track or catalogue and thus fraudulently increasing revenue and publicity for the artist and/or label.

 Spotify have recently implemented updated anti-stream manipulation measures and are now providing us with monthly reports containing artificial streams that have been removed from the monthly royalty calculation (and therefore subsequently removed from your monthly statements).

 As part of this update, from 1st January 2020 artificial streams on the ad-supported tier are now automatically detected and removed from the monthly royalty calculation.
 Spotify are soon expecting to roll this update out to premium streams as well, although in the interim they will continue with their manual process.

 Spotify is using a number of methods to identify streams which are not the result of “natural” activity.

 This could be due to the unnatural behaviour of an individual user, unnatural streaming patterns or streams originating from an artificial user account (e.g. a bot account).